dadi/docs/docs/web.md

 ### Multiple Route Pages

-The `routes` property makes it easy for you to define "multiple route" pages, where one page specification can respond to requests for multiple routes.
+The `routes` property makes it easy for you to define "multiple route" pages, where one page specification can handle requests for multiple routes.

 **DADI Web versions >= 1.7.0**

 DADI Web 1.7.0 introduced a more explicit way of specifying multiple routes per page .
 The `route` property has been replaced with `routes` which should be an Array of route objects.

 Each route object must contain, at the very least, a `path` property.
 At startup, Web adds the value of each `path` property to an internal collection of routes for matching incoming requests.

-In this example, the same page (and therefore it's template) will be loaded for requests matching any of the formats specified by the `path` properties:

 ```json
 {